khaitran22/khaitran22.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Student at The University of Queensland, Australia
+Student at The University of Queensland, Australia.

 profile:
   align: right